 While there isn’t a one-size-fits-all approach to video production, there are a lot of companies succeeding with a combination of in-house and production agencies.
 According to our annual benchmark data, as company size increases, so does the use of external resources for video content creation.
-Most small and medium companies use exclusively internal resources to produce their video content, while large enterprises are more evenly split between internal, external, or both.
+Most small and medium companies use exclusively internal resources to produce their video content.
+Large enterprises are more evenly split between internal, external, or both.

 Deciding whether you want to produce your videos in-house or outsource them will play a big role in your costs, both per video and for your entire video program.